This Is What It’s Like Flying a Drone in the Eye of a Hurricane - Drone 360

 “To be in an area where it was so calm, no wind, just a slight drizzle, it was pretty surreal,” he says.
 “Even at the time I was like ‘this is pretty crazy.’”

-Emfinger says he’s never heard of someone flying a drone in the eye of a hurricane before.
-NASA flew its plane-sized Global Hawk into a hurricane, but small quadcopters have made enormous technological leaps in just the last year or two, so there hasn’t been much opportunity before.
+Before setting out, Emfinger had never heard of someone flying a drone in the eye of a hurricane before.
+Drone360 readers have since pointed out prior such flights.
+As small quadcopters have made enormous technological leaps in just the last year or two, pilots have pushed them into new and increasingly extreme environments.

-“(I) wouldn’t be surprised at all if I was the first,” Emfinger says.

 -

-Note: Editor’s Note: This article has been updated.
-It originally stated this was a potential first quadcopter flight in the eye of a hurricane.
-Readers have since pointed out footage from prior flights.